hyperik/scoop-personal/README.md

 For manifests that don't contain an `autoupdate` section, you can also [add an `autoupdate` section to the manifest](https://github.com/ScoopInstaller/Scoop/wiki/App-Manifest-Autoupdate) to ensure the application always remains up-to-date in the future.

+## Maintaining the versions

+Since we don't want these to become very out of date, but don't want to actively manage this, we have a need to create a self-defined meta-structure in the manifests which we will use to maintain these effectively.

+These are supported by two scripts `Seed-ManifestSources.ps1` which we can use to initially seed the enriched manifests from the local locations where they may be found.
+And `Update-PersonalBucket.ps1` which uses this structure and keeps them up to date to ensure we can periodically update all references en masse, keeping it usable.

+These should provide a simplified surface to allow regular automated invocation if we desire.

+### Using Seed-ManifestSources

+This script builds up the initial data structures from local repos.
+It has several helper features as the exact schema extension I added went through a few evolutions and I used this with AI assistance to the script to keep it maintained.
+It can also be used to cleanup certain problems like duplicate empty nodes under comments.

+Ideally after running the first time in a repo it's not needed again unless we're changing format.

+### Using Update-PersonalBucket.ps1

+This is what ought to be run periodically and shouldn't need arugments by default.
+However if it's the first time running for a while, the `-Interactive` option allows a little more surety in the validity of the changes to make.

 ## License

 Files in this repository are licensed under CC0 1.0 Universal, see [LICENSE.md](LICENSE.md) for more information.